abeaderstadt/applied-ml-beaderstadt/notebooks/project03/README.md

 # Project 3: Beaderstadt Titanic Classification
-> Building and evaluating classifiers to predict survival on the Titanic dataset.
+> Predicting passenger survival on the Titanic using multiple machine learning models.

 ## Project Overview
-In this project, I extend my previous exploration of the Titanic dataset to build and evaluate machine learning classifiers.
-The goal is to predict passenger survival using three models: Decision Tree, Support Vector Machine (SVM), and Neural Network.
-I explore multiple feature sets, train models, evaluate performance, and visualize the results to understand which factors best predict survival.
+In this project, I explore the Titanic dataset to see which factors best predict survival.
+I train and evaluate three types of classifiers.
+Decision Tree, Support Vector Machine (SVM), and Neural Network using different feature sets.
+The goal is to understand how each model performs, visualize their decision-making, and uncover patterns that help predict who survived.

 ---